China's new base Quinling

 Article IV (2) of the Treaty says that while the Treaty is in force no-one can assert, support or deny a claim to territorial sovereignty.
 The AT allows Parties to “agree to disagree” on the claims.
 It does not render them ineffective, or suspend the claims as such.
 It does ‘suspend’ the basis for discussion and argument about the claims though by “freezing” the status quo with regard to the claims as it was in 1959.

-So basically, no-one talks about the territorial claims (except maybe Argentina which has a long running dispute with Great Britain) and there is really nothing to stop any country from coming along and placing a new base on one of the original seven claimed territories as long as they are a signatory to the Treaty and agree to commit to a science programme.
+So basically, no-one talks about the territorial claims (except maybe Argentina which has a long running dispute with Great Britain).
+There is really nothing to stop any country from coming along and placing a new base on one of the original seven claimed territories as long as they are a signatory to the Treaty and agree to commit to a science programme.
 China has done this.

 Chinese station in Antarctica